Car Insurance Loyalty Discounts: How Much Money Can you Save?

 How Do Loyalty Discounts Work?

 Loyalty discounts are based on how long you’ve had an auto policy with the same insurance company.
 The discount is often applied automatically at policy renewal once you meet the eligibility criteria.
-However, some insurers may require a formal request.
+Some insurers may require a formal request for the loyalty discount.
 You must keep continuous coverage, and switching carriers resets the discount eligibility period.

 What are the Different Types of Loyalty Discounts?